 The students of the APT are coming from different European and Extraeuropean countries, such as Germany, Austria, Australia, Bosnia and Herzegovina, Brazil, Croatia, Denmark, France, Great Britain, Greece, Hungary, Italy, Irland, Israel, Mexico, the Netherlands, New Zeland, Poland, Rép. de Côte d'Ivoire, Russia, Slovenia, Spain, Switzerland, Sweden, South-Africa and U.S.A.
 The different languages of the students flow into the lectures as well as the theatre making of the Atelier, whereby these languages are used as material.

-The teaching method of the Atelier für physisches Theater integrates the different styles of theatre focused on the body language being the main theatre instrument of the performer, on the movement in space and on the actor/actress who plays and act and create again the world in every single gesture.
+The teaching method of Mina Tinaburri integrates the different styles of theatre focused on the body language being the main theatre instrument of the performer, on the movement in space and on the actor/actress who plays and acts and creates again the world in every single gesture.

 The main goal of the work is theatre play, as the basic ground to a communicating relationship between the performer and the audience.